Code-Ninjas-Home-Office/scott-kelly-gorilla-suit/tutorial.md

 ## Prevent Scott Kelly from exiting the ISS while dressed in the gorilla suit!

-If you are adding the space walk mini-game to your project, add the code below to prevent the Scott Kelly sprite from exiting the ISS during the gorilla suit mini-game!
+Prevent the Scott Kelly sprite from exiting the ISS during the gorilla suit mini-game!

 - :tree: From ``||scene:Scene||`` drag 2 ``||scene:set wall at||`` blocks into the ``||functions(no click):function gorillaGame||`` container.
 - :mouse pointer: Set both toggles to ``||loops(no click):<ON>||``.
 Set ``||scene(no click):col||`` to **23** in both blocks, and set ``||scene(no click):row||`` to **11** in one block and **12** in the other.